top of page

 Virginia Tso is among the few Navajo silversmiths today who still make sterling silver beads entirely by hand, preserving an art form that continues to shine brightly in the present while honoring the past.

-Virginia Tso, all "decked out" in some of her creations, most noteably, her large graduated Navajo Pearl neckalce.
+Virginia Tso, all "decked out" in some of her creations, most notably, her large graduated Navajo Pearl necklace.

 The Art and Legacy of Navajo Pearls